emartinezs44/ts4s/Readme.md

 This project contains a RoBERTa implementation that is capable or being executed in Spark clusters taking as input a pretrained model from the HuggingFace hub.
 It uses BigDL dllib as deep learning framework and is based in Spark primitives only.

-It runs only in CPU using MKL using FP32 precision due to the underlying deep learning framework but changes available in other projects like Int4 quantification and Lora adaptation could be added in the future.
+It runs only in CPU using MKL using FP32 precision due to the underlying deep learning ramework but changes available in other projects like Int4 quantification and Lora adaptation could be added in the future.

 ### Where to begin
 ---